gabriel1232s/python-flet-task-list4/README.md

-#
-I made a code in python using flet so you can use it to make a task list
+I created this Python project using Flet to build a simple task list application.

-(I'm a beginner in programming, I've only done 2 projects, this being the 3rd project)
+You can use it to add, check, and manage your tasks easily.

+⚡ Features:

+Add new tasks

+Mark tasks as completed

+Clean and simple interface

+💡 Note:
+I'm a beginner in programming.
+This is my 3rd project, and I'm excited to keep learning and improving!